 The MIT AIAA chapter is a student-run organization that coordinates many activities geared towards students majoring in aeronautics and astronautics.
 These activities include an internship colloquium, research talks, company visits, student-faculty social events, and a paper airplane contest.

 The MIT DBF team is composed mostly of undergraduate students, but also open to graduate students, who compete in the annual AIAA Design/Build/Fly competition.
 The competition involves designing, manufacturing, testing, and operating a radio controlled aircraft to meet mission specifications as specified in the competition rules.

-The MIT Flying Club, headquartered in AeroAstro, seeks to motivate, encourage, and facilitate affordable, hands-on experiences in full-scale flying for the MIT community.
-The club offers flight training scholarships to members, hosting helicopter fly-ins to the MIT campus, organizing fly-outs to various New England airports, and sponsoring seminars.
+The MIT Flying Club, headquartered in AeroAstro, motivates, encourages, and facilitates affordable, hands-on experiences in full-scale flying for the MIT community.
+Open to pilots and non-pilots, the club offers regular general body meetings for members, hosts helicopter fly-ins to the MIT campus, organizes fly-outs to New England airports, and sponsors seminars for all aviation enthusiasts.

 GA3 is the AeroAstro graduate student group.
 It promotes graduate student well being, advocates student interests, and fosters a sense of community within the department.
 GA3 sponsors numerous events including lectures and seminars, and social activities.

 The Human Factors and Ergonomics Society MIT Student Chapter is a group of students and scholars interested in the field of human factors and ergonomics.
 They organize events and activities for the benefit of the students, the human factors community, and HFES.

 AeroAstro is an MIT Intramural Sports affiliate.
 The department fields teams in soccer, football, hockey, softball, basketball, and other sports.
 Various sports are played year round, and participation is free.
 Students, staff, and alumni may participate.